google/proto-lens/proto-lens-tutorial/README.md

 ## Field Overloading

-When we look at having the Message:
+When we look at having the `message`:
 ```
 syntax="proto3"